-The girdle is the middle portion of a diamond, narrow section separating the crown from the pavilion.
-It is graded using the following an eight-grade scale: Extremely Thin, Very Thin, Thin, Medium, Slightly Thick, Thick, Very Thick and Extremely Thick.
+The girdle is the middle portion of a diamond, a narrow section separating the crown from the pavilion.
+It is graded using the following eight-grade scale: Extremely Thin, Very Thin, Thin, Medium, Slightly Thick, Thick, Very Thick and Extremely Thick.

 Girdle thickness should fall within the Very Thin to Slightly Thick grade range.
 However, Very Thin girdles are at higher risk of chipping, while too thick girdles negatively affect a diamond’s proportions.